PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 ### Preventing downgrade attacks

-A flag in the DNSKEY record signing the delegation is used as a backwards compatible, secure signal to indicate to a resolver that DELEG records are present or that there is an authenticated denial of a DELEG record.
+A flag in the DNSKEY record signing the delegation is used as a backwards compatible, secure signal to indicate to a resolver that Parent Side Types (other than DS) MAY be present or that there is an authenticated denial of parent side types.
 Legacy resolvers will ignore this flag and use the DNSKEY as is.

-Without this secure signal an on-path adversary can remove DELEG records and its RRsig from a response and effectively downgrade this to a legacy DNSSEC signed response.
+Without this secure signal an on-path adversary can remove Parent Side records and their RRSIGs from a response and effectively downgrade this to a legacy DNSSEC signed response.

 ## Zone validator changes {#downgrade}